-Cautious trade optimism boosts Kiwi, Aussie dollars; fed awaited
+Cautious trade optimism boosts Kiwi, Aussie dollars; Fed awaited

 That followed remarks late last week from both U.S. and Chinese officials saying they were "close to finalising" a deal, driving equities and bond yields higher on Monday.
 The appetite for risk remained on Tuesday.

-The dollar was steady against the euro at $1.1094 and more or less flat against a basket of currencies <.DXY> at 97.786.
+The dollar was a little softer against the euro at $1.1090 and a little stronger against of currencies <.DXY> at 97.813.

 Beyond the trade headlines, the major focus this week is the Fed meeting.
 The U.S. central bank is expected to cut rates for a third time in a row when it concludes its two-day meeting on Wednesday.